common-workflow-language/cwl-v1.2/concepts.md

 trailing characters.
 The string value of the parameter reference is its textual JSON representation with the following rules:

-  * Leading and trailing quotes are stripped from strings
+  * Strings are replaced the literal text of the string, any escaped characters replaced by the literal characters they represent, and there are no leading or trailing quotes.
   * Objects entries are sorted by key

 Multiple parameter references may appear in a single field.
 This case